AfterSchoolSncks0KJ/Aura-Proxy/README.md

 leave the listen_address in line 2 to 0.0.0.0 for the default address of your proxy server, and change the number behind the : it will be the port to connect!

-change line 3 the target_address with your backend ip/port for example ->  8.8.8.8:22
+change line 3 the target_address with your backend ip:port for example ->  8.8.8.8:22

 chmod 777 aura-proxy